-The all-new 2017 Ford Raptor is a sporty and rugged full-size pickup truck that offers exhilarating performance features, unique off-road capability and an eye-catching design.
-From the suspension to drivetrain and the headlamp to tailgate, the 2017 Ford Raptor truly takes off-road capability to intimidating new levels.
+The new 2017 Ford Raptor is a rugged pickup with exhilarating performance and eye-catching design.
+Here’s how the 2017 Ford Raptor takes off-road capability to intimidating new levels:

 The bold new features of the Ford Raptor help it stand out from the traditional off-road trucks of the past.
 Ford engineers have designed the 2017 Raptor with a different approach that contributes to its unprecedented performance features.